sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

               must be an instance of a :class:`.Distribution`.
               Several built-in types are available for :class:`.Distribution`.

-              ``UniformDistribution(low, high)``: Samples values from a uniform distribution within a given range.
+              :class:`.UniformDistribution` Samples values from a uniform distribution within a given range.

-              ``GaussianDistribution(mean, sigma)``: Samples values from a normal distribution with a specified mean and standard deviation.
+              :class:`.GaussianDistribution` Samples values from a normal distribution with a specified mean and standard deviation.

-              ``ExponentialDistribution(rate)``: Samples values from an exponential distribution with a given rate parameter.
+              :class:`.ExponentialDistribution` Samples values from an exponential distribution with a given rate parameter.

-              ``LogNormalDistribution(mean, sigma)``: Samples values from a log-normal distribution with a specified mean and standard deviation.
+              :class:`.LogNormalDistribution` Samples values from a log-normal distribution with a specified mean and standard deviation.

-              ``CustomDistribution(func, function_inputs=[])``: Allows sampling dynamically from a user-defined distribution.
+              :class:`.CustomDistribution` Allows sampling dynamically from a

-              If `UniformDistribution`, `GaussianDistribution`, `LogNormalDistribution`,
+              user-defined distribution.

+              If :class:`.UniformDistribution`, :class:`.GaussianDistribution`,
+              :class:`.LogNormalDistribution`, or :class:`.LogNormalDistribution`
-              or `LogNormalDistribution` is used to initialize the :class:`.ContinuousFactor`, the factor will generate values following the corresponding distribution at runtime, thus the factor is always a *non-derived continuousfactor*.
+              is used to initialize the :class:`.ContinuousFactor`,
+              the factor will generate values following the corresponding distribution at runtime through `continuousfactor.generate()`,
+              thus the factor is always a *non-derived continuousfactor*.

+              The user can also use :class:`.CustomDistribution`, in which user needs to provide a custom `func(Callable)` to initialize the :class:`.ContinuousFactor`.
-              If `CustomDistribution` is used to initialize the :class:`.ContinuousFactor`, it will use a custom sampling function (`func`) to generate values.
-In addition to the user-defined `func`, `CustomDistribution` can also take an additional argument, `function_inputs`, which is a list of inputs for the user-defined function.
+              The factor will then use `func` to generate values.
+              In addition to the user-defined `func`, :class:`.CustomDistribution` can also take an additional argument, `function_inputs`, which is a list of inputs for the user-defined function.
-              When `function_inputs` is not provided or empty, `func` should not require additional inputs to generate values.
-When `function_inputs` is provided, it serves as reference values for sampling values at runtime.
+              When `function_inputs` is not provided or empty, :class:`.ContinuousFactor` should not require additional inputs to generate values, as `continuousfactor.generate()`.
+Similarly,
+              when `function_inputs` is provided but only contains basic datatypes, the :class:`.ContinuousFactor` can also directly generate values at runtime through `continuousfactor.generate()`.

-              For example, if `function_inputs` contains a :class:`.DiscreteFactor` or a :class:`.ContinuousFactor` in the design, the ContinuousFactor initialized is considered a *derived continuousfactor*.
-In such cases, the :class:`.ContinuousFactor` needs to use the values/levels for these factors in the experiment in order to generate values.
+              However, if `function_inputs` contains a :class:`.DiscreteFactor` or a :class:`.ContinuousFactor` in the design, the ContinuousFactor initialized is considered a *derived continuousfactor*.
+In such cases, the :class:`.ContinuousFactor` needs to use the values for these factors in the experiment as the inputs to generate values.
-              The `function_inputs` can also contain inputs of other datatypes for `func` to generate values.
+              For example, when `function_inputs` contains a Factor Color in the design, for each trial, the `value` for the Factor needs to be passed to the `continuousfactor` in order to generate values, such as `continuousfactor.generate([value])`

               If `distribution` is not set or recognized, an error will be raised.